tsnellgrove/dark_castle3/doc/done.md

 			- DONE: Organize auto-gen keys together
 			- CANCEL: consider creating a separate dict for autogen keys

-		- DONE: refactor hero to gs.hero
+		- DONE: refactor hero to gs.core.hero
 			- AGREE: get_room() method belongs to this class ?? (or pass gs to gs.map and move get_room there ??)
 	- DONE: email to self on Aug 2, 2022)
 		- DONE: gs => gs renaming; point to same obj to start with ??